Montreal Forum: History

-By the time of the 1968 renovations, a centre hanging digital scoreclock was installed, designed by the Day Sign Company of Toronto and similar to those installed at the Boston Garden and Chicago Stadium during the 1970s.
-A new centre hanging scoreclock, designed by Daktronics, was installed in 1985 and contained on each side a color matrix board.
-Along with one other Original Six indoor ice hockey arena, the Boston Garden, the Montreal Forum used a high-pitched siren to signal the end of an NHL game's period — the siren would later be re-installed in the Forum's successor facility, the Bell Centre (and still in use there), much as the TD Garden in Boston inherited the lower-pitched Garden's siren.
-A Rainforest Cafe was planned to open at the location following its closure, but was never built.
+In 1968, the arena was given a major renovation and redesign.
+The work was carried out by engineering firm Stone & Webster Canada Limited, whose chief architect was Kenneth Sedleigh (né Kazimierz Siedlecki; 1915–2005).
+The Montreal firm David & Boulva served as consulting architects.
+As part of the 1968 renovations, a centre-hanging digital score clock was installed, designed by the Day Sign Company of Toronto and similar to those installed at the Boston Garden and Chicago Stadium during the 1970s.
+A new centre-hanging score clock, designed by Daktronics, was installed in 1985 and contained on each side a colour matrix board.

+Along with one other Original Six indoor ice hockey arena, the Boston Garden, the Montreal Forum used a high-pitched siren to signal the end of an NHL game's period.
+The siren would later be re-installed in the Forum's successor facility, the Bell Centre (and is still in use there), much as the TD Garden in Boston inherited the lower-pitched Garden's siren.